 Shirley: I’m still not sure I agree it is, but I can see how you got there.

-However, where we diverge from Everlast is in thinking that just because someone’s actions are understandable does not mean that they are justified.
+However, where we diverge from Everlast is in thinking that someone’s actions being understandable is the same as them being justified.
 Christi then compares the case of killing an unborn child with killing a born child to get out of poverty.
-By Shirley saying no, it indicates a widely accepted principle that hardship does not justify homicide.
+By Shirley saying no, it indicates a widely accepted principle that Francis Beckwith has articulated well: that hardship does not justify homicide.12

 People may recoil as Shirley did from the graphicness we have to go into.
 But sometimes loving people does involve having them face up to the action they want to “choose to do.”
 Or to put it another way, shouldn’t killing our children make us uncomfortable?
 As Jonathon Van Marren writes,

 “If we trigger an emotional reaction because we are being uncharitable, then we must immediately cease what we are doing and rethink our strategy.
 But if people are angry because they do not want to see evidence of what is going on behind closed doors, we are dealing with something entirely different.“14

 Shirley: Let’s say I do decide to keep the kid.
 That doesn’t solve our financial problems.